Coal power in Turkey: Phase-out

 Studies show that coal power phase out is feasible.
 The insurance industry is slowly withdrawing from fossil fuels.
 In the mid-2020s plants fuelled by local coal became less profitable as the price of renewables and imported coal and gas fell, but converting them to run on imported coal or gas would be expensive.

 In 2021 the World Bank said that a plan for a just transition away from coal is needed, and environmentalists say it should be gone by 2030.
 The World Bank has proposed general objectives and estimated the cost, but has suggested government do far more detailed planning.
 According to a 2021 study by several NGOs if coal power subsidies were completely abolished and a carbon price introduced at around US$40 (which is lower than the 2021 EU Allowance) then all coal power stations would close down before 2030.
 According to Carbon Tracker in 2021 $1b of investment on the Istanbul Stock Exchange was at risk of stranding, including $300 m for EÜAŞ.
 Turkey has $3.2 billion in loans for its energy transition.
 Small modular reactors have been suggested to replace coal power.
 A 2023 study suggests the early 2030s and at the latest 2035 as a practical target for phase-out.
 A 2024 study says that, although some plants would shutdown due to technological or economic obsolescence, a complete phase out by 2035 would require additional capital expenditure on electricity storage: however the study did not consider demand response or electricity trading with the EU.

 Some energy analysts say old plants should be shut down.
 Three coal-fired power plants, which are in Muğla Province, Yatağan, Yeniköy and Kemerköy, are becoming outdated.
 However, if the plants and associated lignite mines were shut down, about 5000 workers would need funding for early retirement or retraining.
 There would also be health and environmental benefits, but these are difficult to quantify as very little data is publicly available in Turkey on the local pollution by the plants and mines.
 Away from Zonguldak mining and the coal-fired power plant employ most working people in Soma district.
 According to Coşku Çelik "coal investments in the countryside have been regarded as an employment opportunity by the rural population".

 According to SwitchCoal a 20 billion dollar investment in converting 10 plants to solar, wind and batteries would make an extra 13 billion dollars profit over 30 years.
 They assumed no carbon pricing and estimated lignite opex at 1 UScent per kWh.
-They say this would save 35 megatonnes of emissions a year by installing 15GWp of solar, 8 of wind and 0.7 GW battery.
+They say this would save 35 megatonnes of emissions a year by installing 15 GWp of solar, 8 of wind and 0.7 GW battery.

 Analyst Haluk Direskeneli said it 2025 that although they may longer be profitable it would be politically hard to shut down Soma, Tunçbilek, and Çatalağzı power stations as labour unions and opposition parties would likely protest possible job losses in their state-run coal suppliers TKİ and TTK.